1949 Sabena DC-3 Crash

 The 1949 Sabena DC-3 Crash was the crash of a Douglas DC-3 of the Belgian airline Sabena in Aulnay-sous-Bois, France, on 18 December 1949.
-None of the eight people on board survived the incident.
+All eight people on board die in the incident.

 Aircraft

 The Douglas DC-3 involved was built in 1946 with serial number 10241 and registration OO-AUQ and was used by the Belgian airline company Sabena from 12 August 1946 until its destruction in 1949.

 Crash

 The Sabena flight departed Le Bourget Airport bound for Zaventem Airport with four passengers and four crew members on board at 20.30 pm on 18 December 1949.
-However, shortly after takeoff while still climbing, one of the wings separated and sent the aircraft in an uncontrolled dive towards the ground.
+Shortly after takeoff while still climbing, the aircraft fired a green and red rocket as a sign of distress before flying low over the rooftops of the surrounding neighborhood.
+After reaching a maximum height of only a few hundred feet, one of the wings separated and sent the aircraft in an uncontrolled dive towards the ground.

 The plane crashed 4 km southeast of the airport near Aulnay-sous-Bois after clipping a house and burst into flames.
+The impact with the house caused damage to the corner of the house and toppled a chimney, but the occupants of the house were unharmed.
+After striking the house, the plane crashed in a field about 600 yd away and buried itself deep in the ground.
+The flight avoided hitting a crowded movie theater nearby.
 Firefighters, Police officers and airport employees reached the crash site to aid any survivors but it was discovered that all eight onboard had perished in the flaming wreckage.
-The two occupants of the clipped house were unharmed.
+One firefighter and a local inhabitant were injured in the rescue attempt and taken to the hospital.